Ferdinand II of Naples: Charles VIII in Naples

-The weakness of his choices, dictated by the arrogant conviction of being the undisputed master of the realm and perhaps of the entire Peninsula, gave time and strength to the other Italian states to coalesce against him and ferrandino to reorganize the Neapolitan armies.
+The weakness of his choices, dictated by the arrogant conviction of being the undisputed master of the realm and perhaps of the entire Peninsula, gave time and strength to the other Italian states to coalesce against him and to Ferrandino to reorganize the Neapolitan armies.

-At the beginning of May 1495 a heavy naval defeat at the hands of the Genoese fleet (second battle of Rapallo) almost totally deprived Carlo of the naval support necessary for the transport of heavy artillery and the logistics of the army.
-In the same month the king of France, following the pro-Aragonese impulses of the Neapolitan people and the advance of Ferrandino's armies in the Kingdom, understood the need to leave Naples and set out to return to his homeland, where he managed to arrive despite the defeat suffered by the forces of the anti-French league in the battle of Fornovo.
+At the beginning of May 1495, a heavy naval defeat at the hands of the Genoese fleet at the Second Battle of Rapallo almost totally deprived Charles of the naval support necessary for the transport of heavy artillery and other logistics of his army.
+In the same month the King of France, following the pro-Aragonese impulses of the Neapolitan people and the advance of Ferrandino's armies in the kingdom, understood the need to leave Naples and set out to return to his homeland, where he managed to arrive despite the defeat suffered by the forces of the anti-French league in the Battle of Fornovo.

-Charles, despite having many supporters among the Neapolitan nobles, largely nostalgic for the Angevin period, and the almost total control of the kingdom, did not know how to exploit these conditions in his favor and imposed French officials at the top of all administrations.
-The weakness of his choices, dictated by the arrogant conviction of being the undisputed master of the realm and perhaps of the entire Peninsula, gave time and strength to the other Italian states to unite against him and Ferrandino to reorganize the Neapolitan armies.